jbostoen/itop-jb-mail-to-ticket-automation-v2-contactmethod/readme.md

 Please get in touch to discuss the terms: **jbostoen.itop@outlook.com**

 ## What?
-Considers ContactMethod first to find caller.
+Uses known contact methods to find the caller.

+This has the benefit that a caller can send e-mails from multiple e-mail addresses, but is still identified as the same individual person.

 ## Requirements
 * iTop extensions